Biblical Geology of Wisconsin

 It is impossible to measure the age of a rock.
 Several techniques have been developed to measure the elements in rock and use assumptions to determine the rock ages.
 The granite intrusions in the Baraboo quartzite were uranium-lead dated to be between 1.64 to 1.76 billion years old; however, helium diffusion rates of the same rock yields rock ages of 6,000 years old.
 Since raidometric dating methods are built on assumptions there is no way to know if a date is correct because it is impossible to go back in time to verify if the assumptions are true.
 The only way we can know what is true is if we follow the words of someone who was there and cannot lie.
 While the Bible is not a science book it never contradicts science, and science always confirms the Bible is true.

 The Baraboo quartzite appears to have formed during the creation week because it is a basement rock and contains no fossils.
-Just by looking at a rock it is not possible to tell if a rock was created in the beginning or if it formed later, but since we know there was no death before sin we can know a rock was not formed during the creation week if it: - Contains fossils. - Is on top of layers containing fossils.
+Just by looking at a rock it is not possible to tell if a rock was created in the beginning or if it formed later.
+Since we know there was no death before sin we can know a rock was not formed during the creation week if it contains fossils, or if it is on top of layers containing fossils.

 On day 3 of the creation week God said, “Let the dry land appear.”
 And it was so.
 It does not look like this was an instantaneous process, but like the rest of the creation God used supernatural movement of natural processes (during the span of one 24 hour day) to create the land.
 At the beginning of day 3 the sediment that makes up the Baraboo quartzite was below the surface of the water.
 As God moved the land to the surface the heat metamorphosed the sand into quartzite.